 If you notice a blast of dust when you turn on the air conditioner, it is a warning that your air ducts need cleaning.
-These dust can aggravate asthma and allergy symptoms in many people as they spread into the air, and can also limit air flow that leads to an increase of utility bill.
-If you notice this sign, contact our professional technician in Oregon, Washington, and Nevada for duct cleaning and maintenance.
+This dust can aggravate asthma and allergy symptoms in many people as they spread into the air, and can also limit airflow that leads to an increase in the utility bills.
+If you notice this sign, contact our professional technicians in Oregon, Washington, and Nevada for duct cleaning and maintenance.

 3. Insect or Rodent Infestation

 Whether it’s insects or rodents, a pest infestation can be another major cause of duct issues.
 If bugs, rats, mice, or other vermin are present in your air ducts, then it is time for a thorough clean-up.
 Also, these pests may cause a lot more dirt in air ducts as they shed their hairs and leave their dropping which can lead to health issues.
 Have your trusted air duct cleaning professional in Oregon – Bend, Eugene, Portland, Salem, and also in Washington and Nevada handle this as they are more experienced and equipped in dealing with the most complex situations.